websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 # Using Fragments

 Page *Fragments* are extensible, reusable, drag-and-drop elements that serve as the primary building blocks for Content Pages.
 Each Fragment is built using CSS, HTML, and JavaScript.
 Together, Fragments define your page's design and provide functionality along with widgets.
-Though you can [create your own](../../developer-guide/developing-page-fragments/developing-fragments-intro.md), Liferay DXP includes a number of Fragments out-of-the-box.
+You can [create your own](../../developer-guide/developing-page-fragments/developing-fragments-intro.md) or use a number of Fragments that are available out-of-the-box.

 To access available Fragments, go to a Content Page, and click on the *Edit* icon (![Edit](../../../images/icon-edit.png)) in the Application Bar.
 Ensure your edit mode is set to *Page Design* and click on *Fragment and Widgets* (![Fragments and Widgets](../../../images/icon-cards2.png)) in the editing Sidebar Menu.